sixfeetup/scaf/{{cookiecutter.project_slug}}/docs/monitoring.md

 3. Add team members in Sentry
 4. Update `k8s/base/app.configmap.yaml` `SENTRY_DSN_BACKEND`, `VITE_SENTRY_DSN_FRONTEND` with the DSNs appropriate for the relevant Sentry projects.

-For more detailed steps view `./docs/sentry.md`
+For more detailed steps view [Sentry specific documentation](/docs/sentry.md)

 {% endif %}
 ### How to monitor logs and the deployed application